 In preparation of the financial statements of the individual entities, transactions in currencies other than TL (foreign currencies) are recorded at the prevailing exchange rates at the transaction date.
 At each reporting date, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the reporting date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated in terms of historical cost in a foreign currency are not retranslated.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when fair value is determined.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.